-- 2.3 PACRA believes that the business risk of a life insurer operator resides in the revenue account, which implies that profit and loss account of the life insurer should be viewed independently.
+- 2.3 PACRA believes that the business risk of a life insurer operator resides on the revenue account, which implies that profit and loss account of the life insurer should be viewed independently.
 This approach stems from an understanding that the fundamental viability of a life insurer emanates from the underwriting operations and the investment income from the premium/investment float.
 This is core to the business of the insurer.
 The shareholders' fund2, hence revenue account, represents a cushion that may be utilized to provide support to the insurer in initial days or distressed times but its primary objective is to generate income for the shareholders.
 In comparison, statutory fund has an underlying objective of serving the policyholders, depicted as profit and loss account of the life insurer. - 2.4 Industry Dynamics: The process for IFS rating of the life insurers builds on PACRA's understanding of the life/takaful industry dynamics.
-This understanding, following an in-depth research approach, is documented as a sector study.
+This understanding, following an in-depth research approach, is documented.
 The analysis captures the placement of the local industry in the international context to see the points of identity and distinction.
-In points of identity, the risks and challenges identified for the international players are re-evaluated for the local players, with a view to see whether the local players have established effective mitigant's against those risks and taken due measures to meet the challenges.
+In points of identity, the risks and challenges identified for the international players are re-evaluated for the local players, with a view to see whether the local players have established effective mitigants against those risks and taken due measures to meet the challenges.
 At the same time, we identify the risks and challenges specific to the local context of the industry.
+Herein, significant emphasis is placed on Porter's five forces model and its application to local industry dynamics.
 While conducting the analysis, PACRA takes a view on the industry alone, independent of the market players.
-This exercise helps PACRA to form a view on industry's significance in the economic environment of the country, its attractiveness to entrepreneurs, barriers to entry and the power of suppliers and customers.
+This exercise helps PACRA to form a view on industry's significance in the economic environment of the country, its attractiveness to entrepreneurs, barriers to entry, and the power of suppliers and customers.